AkshayaBhati/ESE-519-Lab-2-Setup-Guide/README.md

 ##Setup Steps:

 ###Step 1 :
-Download all the required files.
-For that, I followed Chapter **9.2 Building on MS Windows** of the Getting started with Pico Guide.
+Download all the example files given in
 ##Step 2 :
 Downloading and Installing all the Software.
+For that, I followed Chapter **9.2 Building on MS Windows** of the Getting started with Pico Guide.
 I referred to the above-mentioned youtube video in the resources for the same.
             So for this, the steps are as follows:
             1. Install Arm GCC Compiler using the following link or the link given above under installed software https://developer.arm.com/downloads/-/gnu-rm

                 <img width="943" alt="1" src="https://user-images.githubusercontent.com/114259992/195955516-2d2c880b-1428-4400-812b-325c707c0276.png">

-                Just open it, select preferred language and then install.
+                Just open it, select your preferred language, and then install it.

                 <img width="371" alt="2" src="https://user-images.githubusercontent.com/114259992/195955618-06bc8ee8-8367-44e4-9a40-90870c4dcb44.png">

                 Before clicking Finish Installation at the end.
-Make sure **Add Path to Environment Variables** option is also selected as by default ususally it's not.
+Make sure the **Add Path to Environment Variables** option is also selected by default usually it's not.

                 <img width="373" alt="3" src="https://user-images.githubusercontent.com/114259992/195955586-e52447ce-ac57-4b60-8cbd-f27a397cc99c.png">